 Independence Lake

-Independence Lake is a Sierra reservoir not far from Lake Tahoe where the whole family can find adventures in the outdoors, including fishing, paddling, camping and a lot more.
+Independence Lake is a Sierra reservoir not far from Lake Tahoe where the visitors can enjoy hiking, fishing, and boating.

 Overview